sam0hack/Krypto/README.md

 #Contribution

-We need your contribution for making this application better our suggestions box is open everyone can give new ideas or implement new thing with krypto happy encrypting :key:  :simple_smile:
+We need your contribution for making this application better our suggestions box is open everyone can give new ideas or implement new thing with krypto > happy encrypting :key:  :smile:

 ##Designer